HmonWutt/SQL/README.md

 # SQL
-Hi this is where I keep my SQL exercises.
+Hi!
+This is where I keep my SQL exercises.

 1. SQL_practice_1